All Episodes

 And the best way to do that is to call out people who are unvaccinated for whatever reason and say that those unvaccinated people are the opponents.

-And that's the two step that I think is leading to this mandate.
+And that's the two-step that I think is leading to this mandate.

-Well we appreciate it how could how do people get in touch with you?
+How do people get in touch with you?

 That'd be interesting.